Introduction

 Getting Ready to Combine Salesforce Contacts

-It’s crucial to be well-prepared before you begin combining contacts.
-This planning guarantees that everything proceeds as planned and that no important information is lost.
+It’s important to be ready before you start merging contacts.
+This planning makes sure that everything goes as planned and that no important details are lost.

 1. Determine If Any Contacts Are Duplicate